danielschuster-muc/potter-db/CONTRIBUTING.md

 There are many different things you can help with.
 This however depends on the part of the project.

-### Backend (API Changes / Data Improvements)
+### Backend (API Changes or Data Improvements)

-If you want to contribute to the API/Backend read the instructions on the [backend/README.md](backend/README.md).
+If you want to contribute to the API / Backend read the instructions on the [backend/README.md](backend/README.md).

-### Frontend (Website / DB Search)
+### Frontend (Website)

-If you prefer to contribute to the Website/Frontend read the instructions on the [frontend/README.md](frontend/README.md).
+If you prefer to contribute to the Website / Frontend read the instructions on the [frontend/README.md](frontend/README.md).

 ## How to make a first Pull Request